 U.S. Department of State minimum insurance requirements:

-- $100,000 of coverage per accident or illness (insurance should cover both emergency and non-emergency illnesses and accidents)
+- Medical benefits of at least $100,000 per accident or illness (insurance should cover both emergency and non-emergency illnesses and accidents)

-- “Medical Evacuation” up to $50,000 (to cover transportation costs back to home country in the event of serious illness or injury)
+- “Medical Evacuation” of $50,000 (to cover transportation costs back to home country in the event of serious illness or injury)

-- “Repatriation of Remains” up to $25,000 (to cover transportation cost back to home country in the event of death)
+- “Repatriation of Remains” of $25,000 (to cover transportation cost back to home country in the event of death)

 - Covers any pre-existing conditions after a reasonable waiting period